 \subsection{Ablation Study}

-\textbf{Visualization of Dynamics Perception.} We employ a stable video diffusion model as the dynamics perception module, executing a single forward pass to obtain visual representations that encompass both current static information and predicted future dynamics.
-As illustrated in Figure~\ref{vp}, we present visualizations of ground-truth futures alongside single-step predictions on the Bridge benchmark~\cite{walke2023bridgedata}.
-The visualization results indicate that single-step representations convey critical information, including object and robot arm motion, thereby effectively supporting downstream action learning.
-The dynamics perception module models entire video sequences and predicts future frames conditioned on current observations and instructions, demonstrating a sound understanding of physical dynamics.
+\textbf{Visualization of Episodic Dynamics Perception.} We use a stable video diffusion model as the Episodic Dynamics Perception module.
+Its forward pass generates visual representations that capture both current scene information and predicted future dynamics over extended time horizons.
+Figure~\ref{vp} visualizes ground-truth futures, single-step predictions, and full-sequence predictions on the Bridge benchmark~\cite{walke2023bridgedata}.
+Results show that full-step predictions are reasonable, while single-step representations effectively capture key motion cues—such as object and robot arm movement—benefiting downstream action learning.
+Overall, the Episodic Dynamics Perception module can model entire video sequences and predict future frames conditioned on current observations and instructions, demonstrating strong understanding of physical dynamics.

-\textbf{Effectiveness of Vision-Language Module.} The System 2 vision-language module (VL-M) of TriVLA is a pre-trained Vision-Language Model (VLM) responsible for processing the robot’s visual perception and language instructions to interpret the environment and comprehend task goals.
+\textbf{Effectiveness of Episodic Multimodal Perception Module.} The System 2 Episodic Multimodal Perception module (EMP) of TriVLA is a pretrained Vision-Language Model (VLM) responsible for processing the robot’s visual perception and language instructions to interpret the environment and comprehend task goals.
 Experiments were conducted to evaluate the effectiveness of System 2.
-As summarized in Table~\ref{table:ablation}, integration of the vision-language module improved performance from 4.06 to 4.37, with inference time increasing from 136 ms to 155 ms. These results suggest that integrating System 2 significantly enhances the accuracy of action generation.
+As summarized in Table~\ref{table:ablation}, integration of the Episodic Multimodal Perception module improved performance from 4.06 to 4.37, with inference time increasing from 136 ms to 155 ms.